 MITCHAM RAILWAY STATION

-With a combined module space of 254 sqm, the design comprises two adjacently positioned station buildings — each consisting of 3 and 4 housing modules respectively — that provide all of the facilities for Mitcham Station including ticket offices, waiting rooms, café and retail spaces, amenities and a police lock up.
-As the buildings house all of the data rooms for the station’s operations, an extremely high level of services coordination has been integrated into the buildings.
+With a floorspace of 254sqm, the design is comprised of two adjacently positioned station buildings – consisting of three and four housing modules respectively — that provide all of the facilities for Mitcham Station including ticket offices, waiting rooms, café and retail spaces, amenities and a police lock-up.
+As the buildings house all of the data rooms for the station’s operations, an extremely high level of services coordination was integrated into the buildings.

-In keeping with the external aesthetic of similar railway projects, the modular buildings feature a specialist cladding system imported from Hong Kong and stainless steel trims.
-Large timber-lined canopies placed under the main roof not only act as an important design statement, but also connect the buildings and shelter the concourse for commuters.
+In keeping with the external aesthetic of similar railway projects, the modular buildings feature a specialist cladding system imported from Hong Kong along with stainless steel trims.
+Large timber-lined canopies under the main roof not only act as an important design statement, but also connect the buildings and shelter the concourse for commuters.